Vineeth-07/Online_Voting_Application/README.md

 ## 2)Voter

 - Voter visits the publicURL given by the admin.
-- Login by using default credentials by admin.
+- Login by using default credentials provided by admin.
-- After login voter can be able to vote for the question and submit the result.
+- After login voter can be able to vote for the questions and submits the result.

 ## To Run Locally